 The birth and death of the Tulip Trust

 Craig Wright claimed before the judge's order that that would be impossible, because the private keys for that were not under his control.
 Instead it was all in a crypto trust called Tulip Trust.
 This trust is protected under a multi-signature scheme of the Shamir scheme type, and because Dave Kleiman lost his keys upon death, "His share of the money could not be recovered".
-This shows Wright's deep ignorance of how the Shamir scheme works, since if any of the keys is lost, the scheme can never be opened, with the total loss of information within it.
+That shows a profound ignorance of Wright about how it works the Shamir scheme, since if any of the keys is lost, the scheme can never be opened, with the total loss of the information within it.

 However, none of that happened and Craig Wright has not yet been able to demonstrate if he is in control of the private keys, while Ira Kleiman continues to press for the delivery of his brother's 500 BTC and that they are supposedly in control of Wright. .